 An ordinary-looking square of chocolate cake with some nuts and chips on top.

-You should know that the combination of chocolate and dates in this recipe is a complete synergy—much more than the sum of its parts.
+You should know that this recipe's combination of chocolate and dates is a complete synergy—much more than the sum of its parts.

-I love chocolate cakes in general, a no-brainer.
+I love chocolate cakes in general.
 But those with unique ingredients have a special place, like the chocolate potato cake or the chocolate Guinness cream cake.

 What our readers say